Quandela/ZPGenerator/docs/source/installation.rst

 Installation
 ------------

-To use ZPGenerator, you can directly install the pip wheel in a virtual environment:
+To use ZPGenerator, you can install directly using:

 .. code-block:: bash

-   (venv) $ pip install zpgenerator
+   (venv) $ pip install git+https://github.com/Quandela/ZPGenerator.git@main

 Alternatively, if you are interested in contributing to the project - you can clone the project from github: